 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

 The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be entitled to flight cancellation compensation.
+Even with a slight delay, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from French Bee

 - Complete this form.
-You’ll need to provide details like your flight number, date, and what went wrong.
+You’ll need to provide details including your flight number, date, and the issue you encountered.

 Which French Bee Flights are Covered by EU261?